Kay Scarpetta: Fictional character biography

-Family background: Miami, Florida, 1954, of Italian descent on both sides of her family (the Scarpettas emigrated from Verona, Italy).
-As a young girl she watched her father die from leukemia.
+Family background: Born in Miami, Florida, on June 12, 1954, the first child of Kay and Dorothy ("Doro") Scarpetta, who had both emigrated from Verona, Italy.
+She is of Italian descent on both sides of her family.
+As a young girl she watched her father Kay die from leukemia.

 Education: Johns Hopkins School of Medicine, Baltimore, and Georgetown Law School.
-She has certificates from Cornell University, Johns Hopkins University, Georgetown University etc.
+She has certificates, including from Cornell University, Johns Hopkins University and Georgetown University.

 Employment: In the early novels Scarpetta works in Richmond as the Chief Medical Examiner for the Commonwealth of Virginia and as a member of faculty at Virginian Medical Center (VMC).
 She resigns after the events of The Last Precinct, moving to Florida to become a private forensic consultant.
 Scarpetta returns to Virginia in Trace, convincing herself that she was fired from her position at the request of her replacement, Dr Joel Marcus.
 In Predator Scarpetta becomes the head of the National Forensic Academy in Hollywood, Florida, a private institution founded by her wealthy niece, Lucy.
 In The Book of the Dead Scarpetta has relocated as a freelance forensic examiner/expert to Charleston, South Carolina.
 In Scarpetta (2008) she has moved to Massachusetts, where she is an M.E., but she and Benton also share an apartment in New York City.
 In The Scarpetta Factor (2009) she is working full-time and Wesley is working part-time in New York.

 Appearance: Blonde and a sharp dresser, with a wardrobe of designer suits.